freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/use-an-id-attribute-to-style-an-element.english.md

 <blockquote>#cat-photo-element {<br>&nbsp;&nbsp;background-color: green;<br>}</blockquote>
 Note that inside your <code>style</code> element, you always reference classes by putting a <code>.</code> in front of their names.
 You always reference ids by putting a <code>#</code> in front of their names.

-One thing to note is that using ID selectors to style elements should be avoided.
-Using IDs for styling individual elements loses out on much of the functionality of CSS sheets, and because they have such high specificity, they override most other selectors for styling.
+Note: ID selectors to style elements should be avoided.
+Due to their high specificity, they can override class and tag selectors.
 </section>

 ## Instructions